-Bulk Business: The Port retains the grain terminal which has a long term lease.
-Additionally, the Port retains the East Blair 1 wharf for use as a bulk terminal.
-The Port is considering and pursuing other water-dependent bulk opportunities.
+The Port retains the grain terminal in the Real Estate business, which has a long term lease, as well as the East Blair One wharf, which is leased to the NWSA for the NWSA's breakbulk business.
+The Port is pursuing other water-dependent opportunities that may include the former Arkema site.